Termites or white ants in garden beds are a very real threat to your home. Before you know it, they move from your garden bed into your home.

 For one thing, termites are much lighter in appearance, usually looking white or creamy coloured.
 Meanwhile, most worker ants are reddish, black or brown.

 Ants have a “waist” in the middle that separates the thorax from the abdomen.

 Termites have a more rectangular appearance and a thicker waist.

-Furthermore, termites also have antenna that are straighter compared to ants, whose antenna are more bent.
+Furthermore, termites also have antennae that are straighter compared to ants, whose antennae are more bent.

 Termites and gardens

 Termites feast on wood as part of their diet.
 Many people are conscious of the risk that termites pose to their homes including to wooden frames and furniture.